 Reading about George Washington is even more important.
 Without him, none of it would have been possible.
 The war likely would have been lost without his campaign to keep the Continental Army alive.
 The Continental confederation of states might have fallen apart without his leadership.
 The Constitution might have not been created or enacted without his leadership.
 And early America might have collapsed under the weight of the disagreements of its constituent parts had Washington not served as our first president.

 Without Washington, none of this could have happened.
+He was, as Glenn Beck says in Being George Washington, the “indispensable man.”
 You’ll learn all that and more by reading His Excellency: George Washington.
 I recommend you do so today!

 Summary of His Excellency: George Washington